TrackyRaul/2020_5CI__team3_Farkas/docs/architecture_and_design.md

 - Project Manager – the project manager is responsible for assigning tasks and coordinating development work.
 He or she wants an architecture that divides the system into components of roughly equal size and complexity that can be developed simultaneously with minimal dependencies.
 For this to happen, the modules need well-defined interfaces.
 Also, because most individuals specialize in a particular skill or technology, modules should be designed around specific expertise.
 For example, all UI logic might be encapsulated in one module.
 Another might have all business logic.
 - Maintenance Programmers – they want assurance that the system will be easy to evolve and maintain on into the future.

-The architecture and design for a software system is complex and individual stakeholders often have specialized interests.
+The architecture and design of a software system is complex and individual stakeholders often have specialized interests.
 There is no one diagram or model that can easily express a system’s architecture and design.
 For this reason, software architecture and design is often presented in terms of multiple views or perspectives [IEEE Std.
 1471].
 Here the architecture of the MarconiTT application is described from 4 different perspectives [1995 Krutchen]:

 1. Logical View – major components, their attributes and operations.
 This view also includes relationships between components and their interactions.
 When doing OO design, class diagrams and sequence diagrams are often used to express the logical view.
 2. Process View – the threads of control and processes used to execute the operations identified in the logical view.